MadLittleMods/zig-neural-networks/dev-notes.md

 bend the boundary around the data.
 Without this, the network would only be able to separate data with a single straight line.

-without activation functions | with activation functions
+without activation functions | With activation functions
 --- | ---
 ![](https://github.com/MadLittleMods/zig-neural-networks/assets/558581/58b1b0f5-4865-453f-8302-d3d6303343fc) | ![](https://github.com/MadLittleMods/zig-neural-networks/assets/558581/2f64047d-072d-4ad5-b394-97631c7f824a)